How to Find the Right Savings Accounts for Kids

 Fees and Requirements

 Find an account that doesn't have monthly maintenance fees or minimum balance requirements.
 Also, make sure there is no limit on the number of small deposits.
 Also, watch out for banks that charge fees for inactive accounts and read all the small print before opening the account.
 If you are using a bank that provides a free savings account tied to your account, find out what happens if you move your account to another bank.
-Can your child still keep his account open?

 Type of Bank for a Child's Savings Account